Ermolli1996/LSN-Ermolli/lez10/README.txt

 Folder named "Circ" includes results for simulatons of Traveling Salesman Problem in a square (copied from main folder).

 Folder named "LSN_10.2" includes results of exercise 9 with mpi libraries: the code was performed in remote (@tolab).
 (Attention!
-No outputs during esecutions: wait 1-2 minutes!)
+No outputs during esecutions: wait just 1 minute!)